 Can Shoulder Bura Become Painful?

-What to do for an Inflamed Bursa in the Elbow
+What to do for an Elbow Bursitis?

 - Reaching activities or overhead lifting is uncomfortable.